RJGATON007/node-note-app-midterm-project/README.md

 # node-note-app-midterm-project

-ROBERT JAMES GATON // BSIT 3-4
+# ROBERT JAMES GATON // BSIT 3-4

-//this is my output in WEB SYSTEM AND TECHNOLOGIES
+# this is my output in WEB SYSTEM AND TECHNOLOGIES